c4urself/bump2version/README.md

 configuration these parts are named `major`, `minor`, `patch`, however you can customize that using the `parse`/`serialize` option.

-By default all parts considered numeric, that is their initial value is `0` and they are increased as integers.
+By default all parts are considered numeric, that is their initial value is `0` and they are increased as integers.
 Also, the value `0` is considered to be optional if it's not needed for serialization, i.e. the version `1.4.0` is equal to `1.4` if `{major}.{minor}` is given as a `serialize` value.